Grouping in Blazor Pivot Table Component

 NOTE

-Similar to Excel, only one type of grouping can be applied for a field.
+Similar to Excel, only one type of grouping can be applied to a field at a time.

 @using Syncfusion.Blazor.PivotView